Apply for a Mentorship

 Applications are accepted only through the form at the bottom of this page.
 Please note that completing the application form is the final step in our recommended application checklist:

-Ensure your application package is complete and correct.
-In the event of an error, please contact our office to explain the issue before submitting a revised application package.
-No application package or revised application package can be accepted after the program deadline, so we encourage you to apply early.
+2. Ensure your application package is complete and correct.
+In the event of an error, contact WFNS to explain the issue before submitting a revised application package.
+No application package or correction can be accepted after the program deadline.

 To pay fee by mail, send a cheque (payable to “Writers’ Federation of Nova Scotia”) post-dated for no later than the application deadline.

-Complete and submit the online application form, visible at the bottom of this page when applications are being accepted.
-After clicking the “Submit application” button, please wait until the green confirmation message appears (confirming that your form has been successfully submitted) before exiting this page.
+1. Complete and submit the online application form, visible at the bottom of this page when applications are being accepted.
+After clicking the “Submit application” button, please wait until you see the confirmation message (that your form has been successfully submitted) before exiting this page.

-If the application fee and/or membership dues present a barrier, please contact communications@writers.ns.ca before applying.
-Funds are available to help underwaged writers with application fees and membership dues.
+If the application fee presents a barrier, please contact wits@writers.ns.ca before applying.
+Funds are available to help underwaged writers with application fees.

 WFNS staff interviewed some key program participants, whose advice converged in the following five tips.